lukepark327/eth-ghost-sol/README.md

 There are two options available:

 1. Give both main chain's block provider and uncle block provider rewards.
+	* In that case, we use modified inclusive protocol to distribute rewards.

 2. Give main chain's block provider rewards only.